jhpyle/docassemble/_docs/functions.md

 These [background processes] are designed to run in the background while the user is still using the application.
 If the user closes the web browser, the actions will still continue to run.

+## <a name="ui_notification"></a>Communicating results to the user interface

+You can alert the user when the background job finishes.

+The first way to do this is to "flash" a message at the top of a user's screen.

+The second way is to cause the user's screen to reload the interview when the job finishes.
+If you used [`background_response_action()`] to change the interview's dictionary on the basis of work done by the background process, then this can be an effective way to present the effect of the changes to the user.
+However, it is important to be mindful of the user experience when using this feature; you would not want to annoy users by refreshing their screens while they are in the middle of entering information.

+You can cause these responses by setting the second argument to [`background_action()`] to `'flash'` or `'refresh'`.
+For no response, set the second argument to `None`.

+In the following example, the value provided to [`background_response()`] ("The answer is (some number)."), is "flashed" at the top of the screen.

+{% include side-by-side.html demo="background_action_flash" %}

+You can also "flash" messages when you use [`background_response_action()`] to save changes to the interview's
+dictionary: after setting the variable or variables you want to set, call [`background_response()`] with the message you want to flash.

+{% include side-by-side.html demo="background_response_action_flash" %}

+In the next example, when the background process finishes, the user's screen refreshes.
+Since the [`background_response_action()`] function was used to save the result of the background process to a variable (`answer`), the result can be displayed by referring to `${ answer }`.

+The user interface does not respond immediately.
+It polls the server every six seconds.
+Therefore, users may experience up to a six-second delay after the background process finishes before they receive notification.

+### Refresh

+{% include side-by-side.html demo="background_action_refresh" %}

 ## Comparison with scheduled tasks